-Arrival Airport – Thessaloniki Airport (Makedonia)
+Arrival Airport – Thessaloniki Airport (Macedonia)

-Departure Airport – Thessaloniki Airport (Makedonia)
+Departure Airport – Thessaloniki Airport (Macedonia)

 Check in time at your hotel in Thessaloniki is after 14:00 so we recommend choosing a flight that arrives in the afternoon/early evening.
 Check out time is 12:00 pm.
 We will arrange local transfers from Thessaloniki Airport and to Thessaloniki Airport on the first and last day of the tour.